Do Go On - 407 - The Real Pocahontas

 If you cut it down, then you'll never know.

-Bermuda.
-Bermuda is named after the Spanish sailor, Juan de Bermudez, who discovered the islands in 1505, while sailing for Spain from a provisioning voyage to Hispanyola in the ship La Gasa.
+Juan de Bermudez, who discovered the islands in 1505 while sailing for Spain from a provisioning voyage to Hispaniola in the ship La Gasa.

-So his name Dr. Spanish navigator called Juan de Bermudez's who had been the first, I guess, European person
+So it's named after a Spanish navigator called Juan de Bermudez, who had been the first, I guess, European person to discover it.

-So probably a coincidence that his child's name was Bermuda.
+So probably a coincidence that he's talking about.

 Bermuda.